isomerpages/moe-woodlandssec/_wdl-experience/Lower Sec Experience.md

 In Secondary Two, Woodlanders discover their passions and strengths through key learning experiences throughout the year.

-Education & Career Guidance programmes, STEM activities, sports, and personal leadership programmes will help Woodlanders gain insights on how they might develop a wealth of competencies and empower them to chart the course of their education for their streaming year, with the added bonus of strengthening their resilience, character and values.
+Education &amp; Career Guidance programmes, STEM activities, sports, and personal leadership programmes will help Woodlanders gain insights on how they might develop a wealth of competencies and empower them to chart the course of their education for their streaming year, with the added bonus of strengthening their resilience, character and values.

 <a id="2"></a>